hotschedules/slate/source/includes/soap/soap-methods.md

 **[LaborService](#laborservice):** This service is intended for third parties to be able to request labor data from HotSchedules and import it into their POS/data warehouse/enterprise/etc.
 <br>

 **[OperatingBudgetPlanService](#operatingbudgetplanservice):** Allows a customer to SET their budget via API.
+You can submit multiple job data throughout a week for the same data type id.
 The service also allow a customer to GET their labor budget data.
 <br>

 **[ProjectedSalesService](#projectedsalesservice):** This service is intended for third parties to be able to grab projected sales data from HotSchedules and import it into their POS/data warehouse/enterprise/etc.